May 20, 2022

 There was no cocaine-high dopamine rush.
 There were no games or headiness.
 There was just this deep, steady, beating thrum of warmth, love, and connection underneath it all.

-A deep knowing of, ‘Yes, this is true.
-Follow it.’
+A deep knowing of, ‘Yes, this is it.
+Here we are.
+Keep going.’

 At the end of the month, she flew back to LA, broke her lease, sold her truck, got rid of 80% of her things, and then flew back to Vancouver and moved in with me full-time… with the plan of, ‘Okay, we’re just going to do this and be together now.’

 Would it have been more logically sound to maybe not move in together right away?
 To perhaps get separate apartments so we could date and do the rational thing?
 Sure, maybe.
-But it wasn’t true.
-And we have always followed what is true.
+But that wouldn’t have been honest.
+It wouldn’t have been aligned with what was actually happening for us.

 Having never lived with a partner, ever before, the transition was surprisingly smooth.